trolsix/binhexconv/README.md

 - binary -> ascii hex
 - ascii hex -> binary
 - ascii stream -> binary

-for little endian, (or big endian with correct length) code should work with constant size types like number other way is risk impropper coversion
+for little endian, (or big endian with correct length), code should work with constant size types like number, other way is risk impropper coversion

 ------------